 There are many ways to discover Chilean Patagonia.
 It all depends on the kind of experience you seek.
 Are you traveling without time constraints?
 Would you like to see more than just southern Chile's main tourist attractions?
 Do you want to disconnect?

-If your answer is yes, we can tell you about alternatives that let you travel at another pace and discover landscapes that seem to be reserved only for the area’s inhabitants.
+If your answer is yes, we can tell you about alternatives that let you travel at another pace and discover landscapes that seem to be reserved only for the locals.

 Here are three ways to tour Patagonia at another pace:

-Patagonia is extensive and traveling overland can be a great challenge.
-In addition to taking the right route, you need to consider that the distance between cities is long (even days apart), and many roads require a 4X4.
-The end of the world is the place to have adventures.
+Patagonia is extensive, and traveling overland can be a significant challenge.
+In addition to taking the correct route, you need to consider that the distance between cities is long (even days apart), and many roads require a 4X4.

-For those who want to explore corners that not all tourists visit or just live a more daring experience in contact with nature, there are alternatives such as overland tours.
-These trips are done in off-road vehicles; a kind of motor home that lacks great luxury but counts on basic amenities.
+Guided tours are a good alternative for those who want to explore corners that not all tourists visit or just live a more daring experience in contact with nature.
+These trips are made in off-road vehicles, a motor home that lacks great luxury but counts on basic amenities.
 Accommodation is provided in campsites and hostels.
 Visitors need not concern themselves with anything except enjoying the tour.
-This is how tourists from all over the world experience the Carretera Austral, Torres del Paine or Tierra del Fuego.
+This is how tourists worldwide experience the Carretera Austral, Torres del Paine, or Tierra del Fuego.

-In summary, it is a good option for those who are unfamiliar with the area, do not have time to organize the trip, or want to experience Patagonia in a different way.
+In summary, traveling overland is a good option for those unfamiliar with the area, who do not have time to organize the trip, or want to experience Patagonia differently.

 Bicycle or motorcycle

-For the most adventurous, it is also possible to tour Chilean Patagonia by bike or motorbike.
-Although it takes more time and requires greater physical effort, it is possible, since certain stretches can be crossed by boat.
+It is also possible to tour Chilean Patagonia by bike or motorcycle for the most adventurous.
+Although it takes more time and requires more physical effort, it is possible since specific stretches can be crossed by boat or ferry.

-The documentary Transpatagonia gives a taste of what it is like to do a long bike tour in Patagonia.
-It shows the journalist and adventurer Guilherme Cavallari traveling almost 6,000 kilometers through Chilean and Argentine Patagonia in six months.
+The documentary Transpatagonia gives you a taste of what it is like to do a long bike tour in Patagonia.
+In six months, it shows the journalist and adventurer Guilherme Cavallari traveling almost 6,000 kilometers through Chilean and Argentine Patagonia.

 For this experience, we recommend that you decide your route ahead of time.
-It should include details such as stopping places, gas stations, type of road and also information about repair workshops and places where you can buy spare parts.
-As we said, distances in Patagonia are huge and it is possible not to see anyone for many kilometers.
+It should include stopping places, gas stations, type of road, and information about repair workshops and areas where you can buy spare parts.
+Distances in Patagonia are significant, and it is possible not to see anyone for many kilometers.

 Chilean Patagonia can be experienced in many ways.
-It will all depend on your time, budget, companions and travel style.
-Independently of how you get to know the region, do not forget to make this trip suit you personally and enjoy the destination in your own way.
+It depends on your time, budget, companions, and travel style.
+Independently of how you get to know the region, do not forget to make this trip suit your wants and enjoy the destination in your own way.